 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

 “Just as I Am: A Memoir,” details Tyson’s fascinating life and extraordinary career, a body of work that spanned more than six decades.
-The biography, released just two days before Tyson died at age 96, offers a “plain and unvarnished” serving of personal truth, sans “glitter and garland.”
+This captivating biography of a Hollywood legend was released just two days before Tyson died at age 96, and offers a “plain and unvarnished” serving of personal truth, sans the “glitter and garland.”

-In “Greenlights,” McConaughey invites readers to travel through the honest and remarkably candid stories and insight learned during his life.
-McConaughey spent 52 days in the desert while writing the book that features a collection of stories as well as “prayers, poems, people, and places and a whole bunch of bumper stickers.”
+“Greenlights” invites readers to travel through the honest and remarkably candid stories and insight learned during McConaughey’s life.
+The Texas native spent 52 days in the desert while writing the book, which features a collection of stories as well as “prayers, poems, people, and places and a whole bunch of bumper stickers.”

 The late actress and writer got plenty personal in her breakout 1987 novel “Postcards from the Edge,” but it’s her trio of memoirs where she gives a true peek behind the curtain of her celebrity.
 The literary adaptation of her one-woman stage show, “Wishful Drinking,” kicks things off, followed by “Shockaholic,” and the erstwhile Princess Leia closes the trilogy with some juicy gossip about her brief affair with “Star Wars” costar Harrison Ford in “The Princess Diarist.”
 Reading these will remind you of the great wit and talent gone far too soon.